-Rationalizing the Ir-rational
+Rationalizing the Ir-rational, a geometric

 Pythagoras

 The irrationality of the square root of 2, (that is, the number cannot be expressed in a ratio of whole numbers, it is ir-ratio-nal, not-rational), was a disturbing problem for Pythagoras, the great Greek mystic philosopher and mathematician, who, because of the numerical harmonies he had found in music-theory came to the profound insight that: ‘All is number’.
-This we can understand today to mean that all wave patterns and their resonances which are the basis of the phenomenal world from the tiniest quantum vibrations to the huge radio waves, are expressible in natural number ratios or rational numbers.
+This we can understand today to mean that all wave patterns and their resonances which are the basis of the phenomenal world from the tiniest quantum vibrations to the huge radio waves, are expressible in natural number ratios or rational numbers in some resonance.

 The square root of 2, though, because it could not be expressed in whole numbers threatened the very foundation of his most precious insight and many stories are told about how much of a taboo the whole question of square root 2 became in the Pythagorean brotherhood.